10 Powerful Productivity Tips for Remote Workers

 For example, if you’re trying to pick a time for client calls and find yourself spending lots of time emailing back and forth trying to coordinate a time, maybe you just set up a link on Calendly or ScheduleOnce that allows clients to pick a time based on your availability and then it will automatically book it into both of your calendars.

-Again, it’s about working smarter, not harder to be more productive.
+Again, it’s about working smarter, not harder, to be more productive.

 And finally, consider, “Is there anything that needs a systemized process?”

-For example, if you’re taking a new client through how to update their website that you created, instead of getting on a call with them for an hour every time, maybe you create a training video that you can share with clients.
+For example, if you’re taking a new client through how to update their website that you created, instead of getting on a call with them for an hour every time, maybe you can create a training video that you can share with clients.
 This systemized process will save you a ton of time.

-Leverage the power of technology with automation, use templates when you can and systemize different repetitive tasks to save you time.
+Leverage the power of technology with automation, use templates when you can, and systemize different repetitive tasks to save you time.

-Complete an End of Day Reflection
+10. Complete an End of Day Reflection

 The only way we can continue to improve our productivity is with awareness.
-At the end of each day reflect on:
+At the end of each day, reflect on:

 • What did I accomplish?
 What worked well today?